Thai King Bhumibol Adulyadej dies at 88

 Respect for over 70 years

-"This is a man who had earned this nations respect over 70 years, for being a leader yes, but also for being a leader who had the common touch," CNN Correspondent Will Ripley said outside the Siriraj Hospital, where hundred of Thai had gathered for days, witing for news of the monarch's health.
+"This is a man who had earned this nation's respect over 70 years, for being a leader yes, but also for being a leader who had the common touch," CNN Correspondent Will Ripley said outside the Siriraj Hospital, where hundred of Thai had gathered for days, waiting for news of the monarch's health.

 Some of them told CNN they thought he would live to 120.